-Human Development and Family Studies faculty in child development focus on generating knowledge related to the behavioral, psychological, biological, and contextual processes that promote positive developmental outcomes in infants and young children.
-Through basic research and applied research and scholarship, we are engaged in the creation of new knowledge about early development that drives innovative theoretical perspectives and informs practice in support of optimal development.
+Faculty in child development focus on generating knowledge related to the behavioral, psychological, biological, and contextual processes that promote positive developmental outcomes in children.
+We are engaged in the creation of new knowledge about development that drives innovative theoretical perspectives and informs practice and scholarship in support of optimal development.
 Our efforts as scholars and as educators are built around two core principles:

-Students complete a 30 credit master’s in child development with an emphasis on preparation for continued study in a doctoral program.
-Students are encouraged to gain research experience with their faculty mentors.
+Students complete a 30-credit master’s in child development with an emphasis on continued study in the doctoral program.
+Preparation focuses on the deepening of content knowledge, developing methodological and statistical skills, and building translational research skills in addition to gaining research experience with their faculty mentor(s).

-Students complete a 32 credit master’s in child development focusing 1) evidence-based practice, including program evaluation, assessment of development and learning, and early childhood curriculum planning and implementation for infants, toddlers and preschoolers, and curricular adaptations to meet the needs of diverse children and families; 2) the supervision and professional development of early childhood practitioners, and 3) the role of family in early education and development
+Professional Focus Students complete a 32 credit master’s in child development focusing on: 1.) evidence-based practice, including program evaluation, assessment of development and learning, and early childhood curriculum planning and implementation for infants, toddlers and preschoolers, and curricular adaptations to meet the needs of diverse children and families; 2.) the supervision and professional development of early childhood practitioners; and 3.) the role of family in early education and development.